buildinamsterdam/lint/README.md

 ## Rules

 The idea behind this config is to enforce consistency across all projects.
 We've tried to keep the rules as minimal as possible, and for the most part simply inherit from the recommended rules of the plugins we use.
-The only exceptions are:
+The main exceptions are:

 ### [eslint-plugin-unused-imports](https://www.npmjs.com/package/eslint-plugin-unused-imports)